 This can mean different things for different people.
 For some people, it can mean dressing and living as their preferred gender.

-For others, it can mean taking hormones or having surgery to change their physical appearance.
+For others, it can mean taking hormones or also having surgery to change their physical appearance.

-Many trans people have treatment to change their body permanently, so that they are more consistent with their gender identity, and the vast majority are satisfied with the eventual results.
+Many trans people have treatment to change their body permanently, so they're more consistent with their gender identity, and the vast majority are satisfied with the eventual results.

 Read more about treating gender dysphoria.

 Gender development is complex and there are many possible variations that cause a mismatch between a person’s biological sex and their gender identity, making the exact cause of gender dysphoria unclear.

 Occasionally, the hormones that trigger the development of biological sex may not work properly on the brain, reproductive organs and genitals, causing differences between them.
 This may be caused by: